terramate-io/terramate/docs/config-overview.md

 }
 ```

-The `source` must be a relative path to current configuration directory or an
+The `source` must reference a file using a relative path or an absolute path
-absolute path relative to project's root.
+relative to project's root.

 The *imported* file is handled as if it's in the directory of the *importing*
 file, then the same [merging strategy](#config-merging) applies for the case of